 The Missouri guidelines indicate a student is considered as having a visual impairment and eligible for specialist education services when these criteria are met:

-An eye report from an optometrist or ophthalmologist indicating the student has a progressive visual condition or a visual impairment witha. an acuity of 20/70 or less in the better eye after bet correction OR
+- An eye report from an optometrist or ophthalmologist indicating the student has a progressive visual condition or a visual impairment with

-b. a field restriction of 20 degree or less, AND Include documentation that demonstrates how the impairment negatively impacts on education. (see the section on student referral for further information)
+- a field restriction of 20 degree or less, AND Include documentation that demonstrates how the impairment negatively impacts on education.
+See the section on the Student Referral page for further information.

 - Julie Anderson-Ituarte, Blindness Skills Specialist, Certified Teacher of the Visually Impaired, Certified Orientation and Mobility Specialist

-The BSS is under the umbrella of the Regional Professional Development Center and the direction of Dr. Tamara Arthaud in the Department of Counseling, Leadership and Special Education at Missouri State University.
-Aundrayah Shermer is the project coordinator and contact person at Missouri State.
+The BSS is under the umbrella of the Regional Professional Development Center.
+Julie Anderson-Ituarte is the project coordinator and contact person at Missouri State